-How To Set Up A Dropshipping Return & Refund Policy
+How To Set Up An eCommerce Or Dropshipping Return & Refund Policy

 If you’re running a dropshipping store, don’t forget your return policy!
 Too many retailers overlook this critical component and their business suffers because of it.
 In fact, it’s one of the most powerful tools you can use to retain customers.